 Her visit to Lahore, Pakistan, in November 2018, is the beginning of thorough groundwork to develop her curatorial vision for LB02.
 The focal point of this biennale will emerge as Al Qasimi understands the nature of the country, its places and the content of the region.
 The overarching themes, components, dates, duration, and participation will also be decided once the curator contextualizes her creative concerns pertaining to Lahore.
 With a rich and multi-local urban structure, the city is an ever-fertile ground for artistic intervention and social ferment.
 As a major agricultural, industrial, educational, and cultural center in South Asia, it hosts diverse communities, distinctive histories, and multiple worldviews.

-The Lahore Biennale Foundation will be a catalyst for this initiative, as it has always been committed to developing the arts as a tool for social transformation.
-It has been working with the government sector, public organizations, private corporations and international cultural organizations and has sought partnerships with key stakeholders to bring the Arts into public realm.
+The Lahore Biennale Foundation will be a catalyst for this initiative, as it has always been committed to developing the arts as a catalyst for social transformation.
+It has been working with the government sector, public organizations, private corporations and international cultural organizations and has sought partnerships with key stakeholders to bring the arts into public realm.
 LBF successfully hosted its inaugural flagship event, the Lahore Biennale, LB01, in March 18-31, 2018.
-Venturing out to witness exclusive works of art by distinguished national and international artists from around the world, the local audience discovered their city instead.
+Venturing out to witness major works of art by distinguished national and international artists from around the world, the local audience discovered their city as well.
 The curatorial design activated some of the most exquisite places and spaces of the city.
-Seven unique venues – Lahore Fort, Shahi Hammam, Mubarak Haveli, Alhamra Art Centre, Bagh-e-Jinnah, Lahore Museum and Canal Road – embraced works of more than seventy artists in a range of mediums.
+Seven unique public venues – Lahore Fort, Shahi Hammam, Mubarak Haveli, Alhamra Art Centre, Bagh-e-Jinnah, Lahore Museum and Canal Road – embraced works of more than seventy artists in a range of mediums.

-The Sharjah Art Foundation has also collaborated with LBF.
-The two art organizations share collective goals of preserving and celebrating distinct cultures of their region and encouraging a shared understanding of the transformational role of creative expression.
-Sharjah Art Foundation has been a long-standing advocate, patron and producer of contemporary art within the Emirate of Sharjah and the surrounding region.
-It has also funded Naeem Mohaiemen’s video work, Two Meetings and a Funeral, and also helped with logistics for other video works in the last Biennale (LB01).
+The Sharjah Art Foundation has been a long-standing advocate, patron and producer of contemporary art within the Emirate of Sharjah and the surrounding region.
+It has also co-sponsored Naeem Mohaiemen’s video work, Two Meetings and a Funeral, and also helped with logistics for other video works in the last Biennale (LB01).
 In the past, the Foundation has supported Pakistani and South Asian artists through commissioned projects and grant awards under its Production Program.
-Basir Mahmood, Shazia Sikandar, Imran Qureshi, and Rasheen Araeen are some of the distinguished beneficiaries of the Program.
+Basir Mahmood, Shahzia Sikandar, Imran Qureshi, and Rasheed Araeen are some of the distinguished beneficiaries of the Program.

-Under Hoor Al Qasimi’s leadership, LB02 aims to strengthen socio-economic ties and further cross-cultural linkages between South Asia, Middle East and the rest of the world.
-In line with the ethos of the two foundations (Lahore Biennale Foundation and Sharjah Art Foundation), the 2020 Lahore Biennale will advance a wide-ranging and experimental model for the production, presentation and reception of contemporary art in its various forms; one that thrives on public interaction, co-creation, learning, criticality, research-based practices, mobility and cross-border connections.
-With its growing momentum, the event hopes to introduce fresh avenues that will fortify the city’s multi-modal cultural legacy and magnetize audiences from many countries.
+Under Hoor Al Qasimi’s curatorial leadership, LB02 aims to strengthen cross-cultural linkages between South Asia, Middle East and the rest of the world.
+The 2020 Lahore Biennale will advance a wide-ranging and experimental model for the production, presentation and reception of contemporary art in its various forms; one that thrives on public interaction, co-creation, learning, criticality, research-based practices, mobility and cross-border connections.
+With its growing momentum, the event hopes to introduce fresh avenues that will fortify the city’s multi-modal cultural legacy and draw new audiences from Pakistan and abroad.